 The Australian Journal of Applied Linguistics was originally published in 1999 at Griffith University, Australia, but publication was then halted for personal reasons by the Editor-in-Chief (more information is available in this editorial).
 The journal was recommenced in 2018, and it has gained international recognition since its new start, attracting authors from all over the world.

 Formatting & Layout

 Manuscripts must be submitted as a .doc, .docx, or .odt document file.
 Any information identifying the authors should be removed from the primary manuscript document.
 Reference to work from the authors should be marked as "Author1, 20xx" or "Author2, 20xx" in the citations, and references should be included as "Author1.
 (20xx)." or "Author2.
 (20xx)."
 All references and citations must be in accordance with the APA 7th edition, with the exception of books listed in the references, which should include the city of publication.
 Where possible, DOIs should be included as "https://doi.org/xxx.xxx" for all references.

 A template that can be used for submitting final accepted manuscripts may be found here.
 The template may be used for earlier submissions provided that information identifying the author has been removed as described above.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Article publication charges (APCs) for the Australian Journal of Applied Linguistics are in line with Castledown’s standard pricing policy.
-The open access statement and information about applicable APCs are available from here.
+There are no article processing charges (APCs) for the Australian Journal of Applied Linguistics.
+The open access statement is available from here.